tymyrddin/blue-phish/source/docs/mitre/iocs.md

 # Signs of a compromise at home

 These patterns are based on business contexts, and most are not useful for home use, unless you run servers locally.
-The network patterns *are* useful in a home context.
+The network patterns boldfaced *are* useful in a home context [in this first strategy](../diy/strategy.md).

 * ***If outbound traffic patterns are suspiciously unusual, you can keep a closer eye on it to check if something nefarious is happening.***
 * Anomalies in the behaviour (activity) of privileged user accounts.